 When to use the workflow we presented here will depend on the availability of interaction data or existing metawebs, and on the intent to incorporate interaction variability, as well as ecoregion-level variability.
-In systems where in situ interaction and complete network data are available, the approach put forward by Gravel et al. (2019) achieves a similar purpose as we attempted here, but is more rigourous and allows modelling the effect of the environment on the interactions themselves.
-Without such data, establishing or predicting the metaweb should be the first step toward producing localized predictions (Strydom et al. 2022b).
-Well-documented binary metawebs such as the European tetrapod metaweb could be partly combined with our approach if used with probabilistic SDMs and summarized by ecoregions (as they would only lack an initial probabilistic metaweb, but would still obtain a more probabilistic output).
+In systems where in situ interaction and complete network data are available, the approach put forward by Gravel et al. (2019) achieves a similar purpose as we attempted here, but is more rigorous and allows modelling the effect of the environment on the interactions themselves.
+Without such data, establishing or predicting the metaweb (e.g., using transfer learning) should be the first step toward producing localized predictions (Strydom et al. 2023).
+Our framework then downscales the metaweb towards the localized predictions, here using the probabilistic Canadian mammal one, but it can also use other metawebs generated through various means.
+Well-documented binary ones such as the European tetrapod metaweb could be partly combined with our approach if used with probabilistic SDMs and summarized by ecoregions (as they would only lack an initial probabilistic metaweb, but would still obtain a more probabilistic output).
 Our approach will essentially differ from previous attempts in how it perceives uncertainty and variability.
 For instance, rare interactions should not be over-represented (Poisot et al. 2016) and should have lesser effects over computed network measures.
 Furthermore, summarizing results by ecoregion allows for showing variation within and between ecologically meaningful biogeographic boundaries (Martins et al. 2022), which, as our results showed, is not constant across space and can help identify contrasting diversity hotspots.